 How frequent should you change your racket’s overgrip and grip?
 It often boils down to a number of important factors.
 First off, if you tend to sweat a lot, you equally have to change the overgrip several times.
 Sweat has a habit of percolating through the grip and wetting the wooden handle beneath.
 You can alternatively use resin pads, cushion wraps, grip powder or a towel to take care of excessive sweating.

 For most players, changing the overgrip after 2 to 3 weeks is okay.
 The grip should be replaced every 2-3 months.
 However, if you wear a ring that tends to rub against the grip, you might have to replace it frequently unless you are willing to remove the ring while playing.
+Here is an article on choose the best grip for your racket.

 The Don’ts of Maintaining your Racket